christiandudel/dtms/README.md

 ## Disclaimer

 This package is currently undergoing development and many functions are experimental.
+The package comes with no warranty.
 The content of this repository will change in the future, and functions and features might be removed or changed without warning.

+## Acknowledgements

+We thank Alessandro Feraldi, Aapo Hiilamo, Daniel Schneider, and Angelo Lorenti for helpful comments and suggestions.

 ## Overview